|

 do anything whatsoever to save herself?

-It is always assumed, particularly
+It is always assumed,

-are plenty of cases of what the Americans call consensual execution in that
+(Although there have been a number of cases of what the Americans call

-country over the last 20 years.)
+consensual execution in that country over the last 20 years.)

 Although she was found to be legally sane, she was also clearly not entirely